zqfang/BioSwift/README.md

 # Swift-Bio
 ## Introduction
-A collection of handy `command-line` tools written in `Swift` for bioinformatic data wrangling.
+A collection of toy `command-line` tools written in `Swift` for bioinformatic data wrangling.
-Each handy tool is a subcommand of `biosw`.
+Each tool is a subcommand of `biosw`.

 ## Usage:
 1. Convert GTF to BED format
 ```shell
 biosw gtf2bed gencode.gtf out.bed
 ```
-2. More will implemented when I have time
+2. More will be added if worth to.

 ## Installation